boefraty74/todelete_TutorialFunnelPlot/README.md

 Just copy it instead of your RHTML template `script.r` and you get this cool visual in your Power BI report !

+## Quick Summary of R-powered Custom Visuals <a name="summary"></a>

+Let's recap main steps for creation and perfection of the R-powered custom visual from the scratch:

+1. Start with working R-script
+1. [Install](https://github.com/Microsoft/PowerBI-visuals/blob/master/tools/README.md#installation) all required components: NodeJS and powerbi-visuals-tools
+1. Create new template custom visual
+1. Edit the key files:
+    1. Edit _script.r_ and _capabilities.json_ to create basic working custom visual
+    1. Edit _script.r_ and _capabilities.json_ to allow for multiple input fields (if required)
+    1. Edit _script.r_ and _capabilities.json_ and _visual.ts_ to allow user parameters (if required)
+    1. Edit  _dependencies.json_ and _pbiviz.json_ and _icon.png_ as final touches to your custom visual
+1. Package the visual and share it with community

 ## Tips and Tricks <a name="tips"></a>